All Products

 The main source does not support deletion.

-For logical tables without primary keys, deleting the source will clear the calculation logic of the fields.
+For logical tables without primary keys, deleting the source will clear the computation logic of the fields.

 3. Click OK to complete the source configuration.

-4. After completing the source configuration, drag the Source Field into the computation logic.
-You can also click the Map By Name button to batch place the data source fields into the computation logic of the logical table fields with the same name.
+4. After you complete the source configuration, drag the source fields into the computation logic.
+You can also click the Map By Name button to batch-map the source data fields to the computation logic of the logical table fields that have the same name.

-Click the image icon, and you can edit the computation logic expression in the edit box (expressions do not support aggregate functions: sum, count, min, etc.), for example:
+Click the image icon, and you can edit the computation logic expression in the edit box (expressions do not support aggregate functions such as sum, count, min), for example:

 • Example 1: substr(t1.column2, 3, 10)